TobyTobi/Tobiloba-s-Portfolio/README.md

 - [ ] Listed your actual work experience, skills, and certifications
 - [ ] Added your real projects with live links
 - [ ] Tested on mobile (resize your browser or use DevTools)
+- [ ] Tested the hamburger menu opens and closes correctly
 - [ ] Checked all external links work
 - [ ] Removed any sections that don't apply to you